 res=np.real(res)

-# We remove the padding
+# Remove the padding

 res=self.remove_padding(res)